Lambanog: Production

 Lambanóg production was traditionally centered in the Southern Tagalog region.
 The current main producing areas are the provinces of Quezon, Laguna, and Batangas, where coconuts are a dominant agricultural crop.
 Not all lambanóg variants are from coconut.
 Lambanóg is also used as a generic term mostly in Southern Luzon, specifically in Quezon, for all alcoholic drinks from palm trees—whether they are from kaong, coconut, or nipa.
-Lambanóg distilled from nipa sap is also locally known by other names such as nipanog or alak sa sasa.
+Lambanóg distilled from nipa nectar is also locally known by other names such as nipanog or alak sa sasa.
 Most lambanóg producers are small-scale cottage industries with only around 4 to 25 employees.
 Quezon is the leading producer of lambanóg, hosting the three largest lambanóg distillers of the country: Mallari Distillery, Buncayo Distillery, and Capistrano Distillery.
 Lambanóg (as dalisay or dalisay de coco) was also produced in the Visayas Islands in the Spanish colonial period of the Philippines.